openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.is_logging_placement()

-To check the CXX11_ABI used to compile **OpenVINO integration with TensorFlow**, use the following API:
+To check the CXX11_ABI used to compile **OpenVINO™ integration with TensorFlow**, use the following API:

     openvino_tensorflow.cxx11_abi_flag()